 - For site-wide soils that exhibit similar characteristics as identified within Impoundment 3, 4, and 5, complete excavation and relocation to Impoundments 3, 4, and 5 will be required along with the same treatment methods mentioned above.

 - For site-wide soils determined to require a vapor control barrier, which also includes a vapor mitigation system, an impermeable multi-layered engineered cap will be constructed.
 These soils typically contain volatile and semi-volatile organic compounds that have the potential to migrate into the atmosphere.

 - For site-wide soils determined to require a direct contact barrier, an engineered soil cover will be utilized.
-Soils requiring this engineered cover typically consist of low-level contaminated media above NJDEP soil remediation standards outlined in the USEPA Remedy decision document.
+Soils requiring this engineered cover typically consist of low-level contaminated media above the soil remediation standards outlined in the USEPA Remedy decision document.